hmz777/hmz777.github.io/_posts/2019-01-16-MovieGate.markdown

 MovieGate has an auto update feature, it will notify the user whenever a new version is live.

-If you wish to purchase a license contact me on one of the links on the left :)
+If you found a bug or you wish to purchase a license contact me on one of the links on the left :)

 ### Minimum System Requirements: